Teaching Growth. Teaching Green

-Greenside Up actively promotes vegetable gardening without the use of artificial chemicals, and positively encourages wildlife into gardens.
+Greenside Up actively promotes vegetable gardening without the use of artificial chemicals, and positively encourages wildlife and pollinators into gardens.

 As well as growing vegetables, customers are encouraged and advised how to reduce their landfill, to stop food waste by composting and recycling, they learn about beneficial insects, biodiversity, companion planting, water conservation, the impact of using peat and informed about genetically modified organisms.

 If you’d like to get in touch and find out more about what we do and how we can help you, contact Greenside Up.